cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/memcachedcloud.html.md

 		require 'dalli'
 		memcachedcloud_service = JSON.parse(ENV['VCAP_SERVICES'])["memcachedcloud-n/a"]
 		credentials = memcachedcloud_service.first["credentials"]
 	    	$cache = Dalli::Client.new(credentials.servers.split(','), :username => credentials.username, :password => credentials.password)
         . . .
 	end

 ### <a id="unicorn"></a>Using Memcached on Unicorn

 No special setup is required when using Memcached Cloud with a Unicorn server.
-Users running Rails apps on Unicorn should follow the instructions in the [Configuring Memcached from Rails](#rails) section and users running Sinatra apps on Unicorn should follow the instructions in the [Configuring Memcached on Sinatra](#sinatra) section.
+For Rails apps on Unicorn, follow the instructions in the [Configuring Memcached from Rails](#rails) section and for Sinatra apps on Unicorn see [Configuring Memcached on Sinatra](#sinatra) section.

 ### Testing from Ruby